ambiware-labs/.github/profile/README.md

 > Building Loqa — the local-first ambient intelligence platform that keeps your data on hardware you control.

 Welcome!
 Ambiware Labs stewards Loqa, an open-core stack for privacy-respecting assistants that run across Macs, Minis, Pis, and anything else on your LAN.
+We operate a **hybrid open-core model**:

+- **Public-good core** – the runtime, protocols, and tooling stay MIT-licensed forever.
+- **Modular extensibility** – skills and adapters plug in like VS Code extensions (see [`docs/skills/SPEC.md`](https://github.com/ambiware-labs/loqa-core/blob/main/docs/skills/SPEC.md)).
+- **Value-add ecosystem** – optional managed services, premium skills, and hardware bundles keep the project sustainable without touching your data (follow [loqa-meta#28](https://github.com/ambiware-labs/loqa-meta/issues/28) and [loqa-meta#29](https://github.com/ambiware-labs/loqa-meta/issues/29)).

 This org profile highlights the key repositories, how to try the runtime today, and where to connect with the community.

 ## Try Loqa in Minutes